jellyfishOne/clientServer/readme.txt

 This client/server number guessing game runs on Mac OS X terminal.

-server.cpp takes a port number as command line arguments.
+server.cpp takes a port number as command line argument.

 client.cpp takes an IP address and a port number as command line argument.

 The program lets users play a simple number guessing game.
 The client connects to the server and creates a username.
 The server will save the username and